Test Integration: Advertising

-The Test Advertising integration provides a quick way to explore StreamLayer’s advertising capabilities in a live or simulated environment.
-It allows a moderator to manually or automatically insert contextual ads tied to game action or triggered on a fixed schedule (e.g., every 5 minutes).
+The Test Advertising integration provides a quick way to explore StreamLayer's advertising capabilities in a live or simulated environment.
+It allows a moderator to manually or automatically insert contextual ad units tied to game action or triggered on a fixed schedule (e.g., every 5 minutes).

-Ads can be delivered as notifications and overlays or in a squeeze-back L-bar format.
+Ad units can be delivered as notifications and StreamLayer Elements or in a squeeze-back L-bar format.
 Depending on the ad format, viewers can interact with them in various ways, such as:

 - Saving a promotion to their digital wallet